pulseenergy/chef-style-guide/README.md

 - Try to name your data bag so that it matches the name of your cookbook.
 But due to the shared nature of data bags, this is often not possible.

+- If you are using your data bag as a collection, each item in the data bag should include an `action` attribute to explicitly define whether resources should be created or deleted.

+    If you don't specify this, then you have the implicit assumption that all resources in the data bag will result in resource creation.
+Then you will have a bad time when you want to remove something from the data bag, because remnants will get left behind.

+    Chef is only able to act on the presence of resources, not the absence of them.
+In order to clean up resources effectively, you need to use *tombstones* that last long enough for all nodes to finish converging the deletion.

+    The exception is when your collection is used to render a single resource, such as when a template file is populated by all the items of a data bag.
+In this case, any data bag entries that are removed will automatically disappear from the template.

 ## Nodes

 - Use only one entry in the run_list for each node.
 Node run lists do not have the benefit of version control, and become very difficult to maintain once they grow long enough.